lastnameisgold/triviata_app_frontend/README.md

 # triviata_app
- is a quiz and flashcard platform that allows users to create and utilize quizzes and flashcards made by others.
+Triviata is a quiz and flashcard platform that allows users to create and utilize quizzes and flashcards made by others.